What is a Social Security Card?

 - J-1 On-campus employment start date on the J-1 On-Campus Authorization Form

 - Students on post-completion training can apply no earlier than:

-New J-1 visiting scholars must wait at least ten business days after entering the U.S and the submission of the “Scholar Arrival Notification” form to Berkeley International Office (both must be true).
+New J-1 visiting scholars must wait at least ten calendar days after entering the U.S and the submission of the “Scholar Arrival Notification” form to Berkeley International Office (both must be true).